dartsim/dartsim.github.io/pages/install_dart_on_windows.md

 sidebar: home_sidebar
 ---

-{% include warning.html content="Using DART on Windows is still experimental; It hans't been fully tested." %}
+{% include warning.html content="Using DART on Windows is still experimental; It hasn't been fully tested." %}

 ## Supported Platforms and Compilers